eddyystop/feathers-an-introduction/step-by-step/basic-feathers/rest-api-server.md

 ```

 > **Boilerplate.** The server configuration and middleware are standard Express.
-They have little to do with Feathers other than feed REST requests to it.
+They have little to do with Feathers other than to feed REST requests to it.

 ## Running the server

 We can now made REST API calls to the server.

 In the previous example we created 3 user items and then printed the user file.
-We can now do the same thing with the following
+We can now do the same thing, but using REST, with the following
 [curl](http://www.slashroot.in/curl-command-tutorial-linux-example-usage)
 commands: